-Definition: Imports are the goods and services that are bought by residents of a country, but made outside of the country.
+Definition: Imports are the goods and services that are bought by residents, governments or businesses of a country, but made outside of the country.
 It doesn't matter what the goods or services are, or how they are sent.
 They can be shipped, sent by email, or even hand-carried in personal luggage on a plane.
 If they are produced in a foreign country and sold to domestic residents, they are imports.

 For example, tourism products and services are still imports, even though they are sold to tourists outside of their country.
 In a way, when you travel outside the country, you are technically importing those souvenirs.
 (Source: Department of Commerce)